HL7Austria/AIST-PICA-R5/input/pagecontent/overview.md

 ##### Considerations

 - ae.encounter was added in FHIR R5 upon request as a result of this project.
 There is no corresponding R4 field, thus an extension was created.
-- In R4, then encounter resource captures encounter.statusHistory.period, which (if encounter.statusHistory.status is between arrived an finished) allows the capturing of which AuditEvents belong to the encounter, and might allow filling audit events with the extension in R4.
+- In R4, then encounter resource captures encounter.statusHistory.period, which (if encounter.statusHistory.status is between arrived and finished) allows the capturing of which AuditEvents belong to the encounter, and might allow filling audit events with the extension in R4.

 #### Care-Pathway perspective